3101 Type-C Connection Exerciser

 Tests Type-C system with two Type-C products and two legacy devices

 The MCCI Model 3101 Type-C Connection Exerciser provides a four-to-one USB switch to automate interoperability tests for systems using the new Type-C connector.
 It uses the supplied Arduino-based controller and electronic switches to electrically plug and unplug any of the four different input ports.
 The Type-C plug can be connected to either of two Type-C receptacles, one Standard-A receptacle, or one Micro-B receptacle.
-The Type-C receptacles support USB 3.1 gen 1 and USB 2.0 (host and device).
+The Type-C receptacles support USB 3.2 gen 1, gen 2 and USB 2.0 (host and device).
+They also support Thunderbolt 3.
 The Standard-A receptacle is fixed in USB host mode, and the Micro-B receptacle is fixed in USB device mode.

 The Model 3101 was developed in conjunction with Microsoft.
 The shield board is fully compatible with the Microsoft MUTT ConnEx-C; MCCI also includes a suitable Arduino board, loads the firmware, and tests the assembled unit for proper operation.
 Microsoft provides a complete software stack for testing the MUTT ConnEX-C with the Windows Operating System.
 The Model 3101 can also be used directly with customer-written test programs, by sending commands to a virtual serial port provided by the USB control connection.

 The 3101 can test hardware that belongs to one of the following categories:

 System: Desktops, laptops, tablets, servers, or phones running a SKU of a version of the Windows Operating System with an exposed USB Type-C port.